 state in accordance with section 54-06-04 statistical details relating to the employment of labor in

 the state.
 The statistics may be classified as the labor commissioner determines best.

 - 34-05-01.1.
 Department of labor and human rights.

 - There is hereby created the North Dakota

-department of labor.
+department of labor and human rights.
 All records, materials, supplies, and equipment used by the deputy

 commissioner of agriculture and labor in the official capacity as administrator of the labor division

-of the department of agriculture and labor must be transferred to the department of labor.
+of the department of agriculture and labor must be transferred to the department of labor and human rights.

 - 34-05-01.3.
 Duties of labor commissioner.